 Guide to How Long the Student Loan Consolidation Process Can Take

-When you’d like to lower your monthly student loan payments, you likely don’t want to waste a minute.
-Let’s cover the definition of consolidation, answer the question, “How long does it take to consolidate student loans?,” and go over the steps in the student loan consolidation process.
+When you need to simplify your monthly student loan payments, you don’t want to waste a minute.
+Let’s cover the definition of consolidation, examine how long it takes to consolidate student loans, and go over the steps in the student loan consolidation process.
 We’ll also discuss whether it’s possible to speed up how long student loan consolidation takes.

 What Is Student Loan Consolidation and How Does It Work?

-Consolidation is just a fancy word for “combine,” and that’s a great first step in understanding how student loan consolidation works.
+“Consolidation” is just a fancy word for combining, and that’s a great first step to understand how student loan consolidation works.
 If you have multiple federal loans, you can combine them into a single loan using a Direct Consolidation Loan.
-Consolidating, which is a free application process, gives you a single monthly payment instead of having to make multiple payments.
+After a free application process, consolidation gives you a single monthly payment instead of multiple bills.

-It can also lower your monthly payment by giving you a longer period of time (up to 30 years) to repay your loans.
-You can also access additional loan repayment plans and forgiveness programs through a Direct Consolidation Loan.
-The interest rate you receive will be a weighted average of your prior loan rates, rounded up to the nearest ⅛ of a percent.
+A Direct Consolidation Loan may lower your monthly payment by giving you a longer repayment period (up to 30 years) or access to income-driven repayment plans — but not by lowering your interest rate.
+The rate you receive will be a weighted average of your prior loan rates, rounded up to the nearest ⅛ of a percent.

 You can consolidate most federal student loans, including the following: